 Application to ACU higher degrees by research, including the Master of Philosophy and Doctor of Philosophy, is by direct application to Candidature Services at ACU.

-Choose your course at acu.edu.au/research/apply
+Visit acu.edu.au/research/apply

-Check entry requirements and your eligibility.
+Check the program requirements, application deadlines, and your eligibility.